Ramshri-Mohapatra/Stock-Sentiment-Analysis/README.md

 ## 📈 Outcome Goals

-With these enhancements, we aim to:
+With these enhancements, I aim to:
 - Surpass **60% accuracy**
 - Improve recall for underrepresented classes
 - Create a scalable, production-ready model